ulflulfl/homeautomation/MAX98357_Media_Player.md

 # MAX98357 Media Player

-How to build a WiFi connected mono loudspeaker (aka: media player) with an ESP32, a MAX98357 and a speaker.
+How to build a **WiFi connected mono loudspeaker (aka: media player)** with an ESP32, a MAX98357 and a speaker.

-*State (2023.04): Speaker works just fine, the sound quality is good.
+*State (2023.04): Speaker works and the sound quality is good.
+Works fine for radio and text-to-speech, but probably not as a "party boombox".
 Sometimes looses connection to home assistant, need to find out why ...*

 ![MAX98357 based box](images/MAX98357_box.jpg)
 *My 30+ year old Heco box -> my new Wifi connected and USB powered media player*